plesiv/hac/README.rst

 **************************************

 **hac** is *extensible* and *configurable* command-line tool for algorithm competitions.
-It does:
+It:

-- prepares directories and source files,
+- prepares directory structures and source files,
-- prepares runner files (scripts used for testing solutions),
+- prepares runner files (scripts used to test solutions),
 - downloads test-cases.